ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Leadership is sometimes about being willing to piss people off
 - Do not be insecure, not about being liked or praised, about being honest, direct, and caring
 - When giving praise investigate until you really understand who did what and why it was so great.
 Be specific and thorough with praise as with criticism.
 Go deep into the details
-- On the path to creating a culture of radical Candor: start being getting feedback, not giving it
+- On the path to creating a culture of radical Candor: start by getting feedback, not giving it
 - Note to self: get clear on the difference between radical candor and obnoxious aggression
-- “Red Toyota square of feedback”
-- Worry more about praise, less about criticism- but above all be sincere
+- Worry more about praise, less about criticism - but above all be sincere
 - To criticize without discouraging, focus on the relationship
 - Ask for criticism before giving it.
 - Be humble